eslint/eslint.org/src/content/drafts/custom-rule-disallow-underscores.md

 ---
 layout: post
 title: Create a custom rule to disallow underscores
-teaser: "This blog post explains how to create an ESLint custom rule, which disallows underscores."
+teaser: "This blog post explains how to create an ESLint custom rule that disallows underscores in variable names."
 tags:
   - Custom Rules
 authors: